HaroldChen19/HaodongChen.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third-year undergraduate student from [School of Automation](https://zdhxy.nwpu.edu.cn/), [Northwestern Polytechnical University](https://www.nwpu.edu.cn/).
-And I'm also a research intern at [CityMind Lab](https://citymind.top/) in [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).
+I'm a year-3 undergraduate student from [School of Automation](https://zdhxy.nwpu.edu.cn/), [Northwestern Polytechnical University](https://www.nwpu.edu.cn/).
+And I'm also a research intern of [CityMind Lab](https://citymind.top/) in [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).

 As an EE major student, I have more than a passing interest in artificial intelligence.
 So my research interests include **Computer Vision, Large Language Model(LLM), and Spatio-Temporal Data Mining**.